The Online Music Competition for XXI Century classical musicians

 A.3 two contrasting movements of the same piece are allowed; in case of a scene of opera the contrasting sections in the scene can be considered as different pieces;

-A.4 For the Final phase the selected candidates have to send another two videos, different form the ones sent before, of two contrasting pieces;
+A.4 For the Final phase the selected candidates have to send another video, different form the ones sent before, at his/her choice;

 Videos must have the following features:

-A.5 each video has to be from 2 to 15 minutes;
+A.5 each video has to be at least 2 minutes long;

 A.6 videos must be played in streaming mode (videos don’t have to be downloaded);